yuckiymouse/behavioral_cloning/write_up.md

 #### 1. An appropriate model architecture has been employed

-I use CNN architecture which is made especially for self-driving cars by Nvdia.
+I refers CNN architecture which is made especially for self-driving cars by Nvdia.
+Here is the paper which introduces the CNN model I use. https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

 ![alt text][image1]

 #### 2. Attempts to reduce overfitting in the model

-This model doesn't include
+This model doesn't include layers to reduce overfitting.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model uses an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Also

 For details about how I created the training data, see the next section.